Standard Chartered Bank Zimbabwe Limited Directors Profiles

 Dr Mushiri is an accomplished business executive with a strong commercial background.
 He held the role of Chief Executive Officer for Star Africa Corporation from September 2012 until June 2015.
 Previously, he was an Executive Director at Delta Corporation Limited, where he worked for 31 years.
 Dr Mushiri was appointed an Independent Non-Executive Director of the Board for Standard Chartered Bank Zimbabwe Limited with effect from 1 March 2014.

-He chairs the Board Loans Committee and sits on the Board Audit Committee.
+He chairs both the Board Loans Review Committee and Board Risk Committee.
+He is also a member of the Board Remuneration and Nominations Committee.
 He holds a BSc Hons, MSc and PhD degrees from London and Loughborough Universities in the United Kingdom.

 Herbert Mashanyare (Independent Non-Executive Director)